The Bonaly has had an makeover. Here's what's changed....Read More

 The best kids 24″ wheel mountain bikes

-At Cycle Sprog we just want kids to get out and enjoy riding a bike and the sense of freedom it brings.
-Ideally it’ll be a good quality one, that’s not to heavy and will last the distance.
-So to help you find something suitable, I’ve provided a selection of quality children’s 24″ wheeled mountain bikes, both with rigid and suspension forks.
-Expect to pay £400 upwards for a quality mountain bike that will give your child years of pleasure.
+At Cycle Sprog we believe kids should be able to get out and enjoy riding a bike, and experience the sense of freedom it brings.
+Ideally all kids bikes would be good quality, not to heavy and will last the distance.
+Sadly, not all 24″ wheel mountain bikes are, so to help you find something suitable for your 8 year old little ripper, I’ve provided a selection of quality children’s 24″ wheeled mountain bikes, both with rigid and suspension forks.
+Expect to pay £350 upwards for a quality mountain bike that will give your child years of pleasure.
 If you maintain it well, you’ll be able to recoup some of the cost by selling it on when they’ve moved onto a 26″ wheeler.

 I’ve also written and article called Buying a kids mountain bike – things you need to know if you need any advice on the terminology I’ve used in this post.